Chronic Dry Eye Mystery: Deciding to Play Detective

-First, I went through the posts here and found what worked for others so I could purchase helpful items available "over the counter".
+First, I went through the posts here and found what worked for others so I could purchase helpful items available "over the counter."
 My eye doctor just told me to scrub my eye lids with a warm washcloth and use it as a warm compress.
-However, this made my eyes feel worse so honestly, I wasn't compliant.
+However, this made my eyes feel worse so, honestly, I wasn't compliant.
 It was time for a new plan.
-I bought an eye mask that has gentle moist heat (watch the video that helped me here).
+I bought an eye mask that has gentle moist heat (Watch the video that helped me here).

 Dry eye and HRT?

 The last piece of the puzzle I discovered was my HRT (Hormone Replacement Therapy).
 I was talking to my mom about my chronic dry eye and she mentioned the connection with HRT.
 I looked into it and she was right.
 So I talked to my nurse practitioner about getting off my HRT.
-This was a huge leap of faith as I'd struggled with my hormones and was finally in an ok place with them.
-I was able to taper and completely come off the HRT which made my nurse practitioner really happy.
-When my appointment day came, I'd been off my HRT for about 2 months.
+This was a huge leap of faith as I'd struggled with my hormones and was finally in an okay place with them.
+I was able to taper and completely come off the HRT, which made my nurse practitioner really happy.
+When my appointment day came, I'd been off my HRT for about two months.
 I was both dreading and excited to see what my doctor would notice.

 What have I learned?

 The list of questions is so important.
-The HRT should have been discussed long ago, but honestly I kept putting it off because I felt that if it really was an issue, she would say something like she did about the allergy eye drops.
+The HRT should have been discussed long ago, but, honestly, I kept putting it off because I felt that if it really was an issue, she would say something like she did about the allergy eye drops.